seancliftonsimon/RubyEstimator/RAILWAY_DEPLOYMENT.md

 - Check that all package versions in `requirements.txt` are valid
 - Ensure `google-generativeai==0.8.5` (not >=0.10)
 - Verify all dependencies are available on PyPI

+### "pip: command not found" Error

+If you see this error, it means the build environment is missing pip:

+- Railway will automatically use the `Dockerfile` instead of `nixpacks.toml`
+- The Dockerfile includes all necessary system dependencies
+- This should resolve the pip installation issues

 ### API Key Not Working